 Collecting information on health behaviors helps Special Olympics to understand the baseline health levels of Health Messengers.
-Further, it helps Health Messengers to be accountable for monitoring and evaluating their own health.
+Further, it helps Health Messengers be accountable for monitoring and evaluating their own health.
 The data can then be used to understand the impact of health messenger trainings on improving health outcomes.

 The lifestyles survey asks athletes to answer questions about their health behaviors, such as fruit and vegetable intake, water consumption, and physical activity.
-It also provides a place for athletes to record goals that they have for sport and/or health.
-This survey can be taken electronically or on paper (found the Health Messengers Resources page:
+It also provides a place for athletes to record their sport and health goals.
+This survey can be taken electronically or on paper (found the Health Messengers Resources page:) https://resources.specialolympics.org/health/healthmessenger.

-https://resources.specialolympics.org/Taxonomy/Health/Health Messengers.aspx.)